serokell/blog-posts/typed-th-in-ghc-9/article.md

 Failed, no modules loaded.
 ```

-This is because the quasi-quoter now returns `Quote m => Code m LogLevel`.

 In the next sections, we will see how to port this code to GHC 9 without and with backward compatibility with GHC 8.

 ## Porting old TTH code without backward compatibility

 For this section, you need a GHC whose version is at least 9.

-Make sure to import the appropriate definitions from `template-haskell`:
+Make sure to import the appropriate definitions from `template-haskell` as well:

 ```hs
 import Language.Haskell.TH.Syntax (Code, Q, examineCode, liftCode)